DavidRandallPeters/UnrealEngine/UE4_004_Marbles002_Physics.md

 <br>

-In either case, the *Materials* slot in the *Details* panel will be updated to reflect the change.
+In either case, the *Materials* slot in the *Details* panel will be updated to reflect that change.

 While we're at it, we might as well apply a fresh Material to the floor.

 <br>